dsourav155/Simple-Golang-Web-Server-Project.github.io/README.md

 # Simple-Golang-Web-Server-Project.github.io

-THis is my first web server project with golang.
+This is my first web server project with golang.

 I would be happy to get your suggestions and advice.
 Check it out!